bestdev111/craftsman/README.md

 ## Contributing

 Time is of the essence.
 Before developing a Pull Request I recommend opening a new [topic for discussion](https://github.com/pdevito3/craftsman/discussions).
 I also haven't had enough PR interest to take the time and put together a `contributing.md`, but if you are interested, I will definitely put together a detailed writeup.

-## Contact Me

-Sometimes Github notifications get lost in the shuffle.
-If you file an issue and don't hear from me in 24-48 hours feel free to ping me on [twitter](https://twitter.com/pdevito3) or Discord (pdevito3#4244).
-We also have [own discord channel](https://discord.gg/TBq2rVkSEj) now for easy contact with me and larger community discussions!